jeaye/nixos-in-place/README.md

 specify the `-d` flag (see `-h` for more info).
 Once installed, if you clean up `/old-root`, you must keep `/old-root/etc/network` around; DO needs it!

+The default configuration for NixOS disables SSH, so you'll need to use the DO console, once you've finished the installation, in order to setup which services you'd actually like.

 ### Ubuntu 15.10
 See [LVM](https://github.com/jeaye/nixos-in-place#lvm).
 ```bash